-Forecasting is a great way of giving yourself multiple contingencies for a given event.
-While we may not always be able to shield ourselves from political upheavals, coronations or instabilities in the financial market, forecasting change is the only way to keep your business protected.
+Forecasting is a great way of giving yourself different options for a given event.
+While we may not always be able to shield ourselves from political upheavals or instabilities in the financial market, forecasting change is the only way to keep your business protected.

-While many of us fear change, in business it can be something to be embraced.
-Forecasting will expand your thinking and get a deeper understanding of your company.
-Keeping close tabs on your financial positioning can translate your goals into specific targets and make you take a step back and see the bigger picture.
-Your historical data is a tool to be utilised, but the more regularly you update your assumptions the more relevant your forecasted data is.
+Forecasting will expand your thinking and give you a better understanding of your company.
+Keeping close tabs on your financial positioning can translate your goals into specific targets, and make you take a step back and see the bigger picture.
+Your historical data is useful, but the more regularly you update your assumptions the more relevant your forecasted data is.

 Save time later and do it now

 Business owners working long hours might simply not have the time to do any financial planning.
-We understand that after a 70-hour plus week, dealing with a mountain of figures on a Sunday night may not be the most appealing task.
-If you’ve left it until the last minute and your brain is fried, then things will stop making sense.
 You’ve now got two options: put it off for even longer, or make decisions that are potentially based on errors.
-Not only will both end in more work overall, your plan is only as truthful as the numbers in it so getting it right first time is crucial.
-So embrace your Sunday nights and
+Not only will both end in more work overall, your plan is only as truthful as the numbers in it so get it done as soon as possible.

 Your budget will help you determine your forecast.
-Think of it this way: your budget is a static from point A to point B guide, while your forecast is your GPS.
-Your business is changing direction constantly so re-Forecasting often is essential.
+Your budget is more of a static point A to point B guide, while your forecast lets you navigate your path in real-time.
+Your business is changing direction constantly so re-forecasting often is essential.
 This can be daily, weekly or monthly – whatever your business demands.
-It’s all about adaptation: there are a plethora of uncertainties out there, which could change the way you operate at a moment’s notice.

-Pulling data from the cloud every day, FUTRLI automatically vacuums up your figures from Xero and QuickBooks Online.
-Pulling them in, it’ll then be able to create rolling forecasts.
-In turn, you’ll be able to keep track of the financial state of your business in real-time.
-Updating as often as you feel is necessary will allow you to make better decisions based on facts.
+Pulling data from the cloud every day, Futrli automatically pulls in your figures from Xero, QuickBooks Online or MYOB.
+It can then create rolling forecasts.
+You’ll be able to keep track of the financial state of your business in real-time.
+Updating often is necessary to make better decisions based on facts.